Foreign accounts and assets reporting

-All US Citizens and Residents who has a financial interest in or signature authority or other authority over any financial account in a foreign country and if the aggregate value of these accounts exceed $10,000 at any time during the calendar year, then it is mandatory to file FBAR with IRS by 30th June 2018 for the calendar year 2018.
+All US Citizens and Residents who has a financial interest in or signature authority or other authority over any financial account in a foreign country and if the aggregate value of these accounts exceed $10,000 at any time during the calendar year, then it is mandatory to file FBAR with IRS.

 "Thank you so much for all your wonderful assistance & expertise.
 You were so helpful and efficient, and helped me through a nerve racking process."